ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

 about it.
 Some data DAGs we know more, some we know a little and some remains unknown but it's OK for us.
-To program
-on Linux OS, you program or write a driver without knowing every details.
-To extend functions from a large software, you should find a way to reach the goal and ignore the details not on your way.
-This book is not a compiler book in concept, it is a book for compiler extended implementation.
-Try to understand in details of every line of source code is not realistic.
-That's not this book intention.
-Of course, if there are more llvm backend book or documents, then readers got the chance to know more about llvm by reading book or documents.

 List some of data DAGs we understand and have met until now as follows,